quintoandar/butterfree/docs/source/transform.md

 Feel free to check more [here](https://github.com/quintoandar/butterfree/blob/staging/butterfree/core/transform/transformations/spark_function_transform.py).

-* ```SQLExpressionTransform```: as the name suggests, this component can used when an user wants to define the feature's transformation using SQL.
+* ```SQLExpressionTransform```: as the name suggests, this component can be used when a user wants to define the feature's transformation using SQL.
 It can be instantiated as:

 ```python
 feature = Feature(